How to write a dissertation

 3 – Research methodology

+You must understand the methodology while working on how to write a dissertation basically it begins with overall research approach and handling of research problem while searching for data to be answered.
 Right after the literature review chapter, comes the methodology section in your dissertation.
 The reason for this flow is to allow you to redefine your research questions and conduct detailed review of what other scholars have to say about your topic of research.
 By then, you’ll know what conclusion other scholars had about your topic.
 This includes the assumptions of the aspects with which their work is based, the theoretical frameworks they’ve used, and the methods they’ve used to gather and then present their data.

-The next step you’ll have to take is to use these observations and discuss how to pan on tackling your research questions with your supervisor.
+The next step you’ll have to take is to use these observations and discuss how to plan on tackling your research questions with your supervisor.
 Following this, your dissertation methodology should provide a detailed account of both how you’ll approach your dissertation and why you’ve taken the decision to approach it in the way you have.

 What is the importance of this chapter?

+While considering the guideline of how to write a dissertation the students have to have a clear picture of what scientific tool, methods giving idea to solution to the problem.
 Every research paper must include this chapter to establish and affirm a clear understanding and relationship between the research questions that you’ve mentioned in your research paper and the means by which you’ll come to your final conclusions.

-Not only does this chapter add value to you your research paper, but provides evidence for al the research that you’ve conducted on the research topic.
+Not only does this chapter add value to you your research paper, but provides evidence for all the research that you’ve conducted on the research topic.
 Moreover, it also helps to expand your knowledge regarding the subject and provides greater insights into the topic that’s been highlighted.

 What must you include in this section?